 Pardubice was also crucial in advancing Czech aviation, when local man Jan Kaspar made the first long distance flight on 13 May 1911 from Pardubice to Velka Chuchle close to Prague.
 I thought it was quite a good coincidence that he flew from Pardubice and landed on another famous horse racing stadium.

-Don’t miss out these Hidden gems
+Don’t miss out these Hidden gems in Pardubice

 - 16th century house archway in Pernstyn Street (and the little square hidden behind)